 Includes Saluda, Tryon, and Columbus, NC.

-Polk County has a very active equestrian community.
+Polk County is home to one of the most active equestrian communities in NC.
 The Tryon International Equestrian Center is a sprawling $100 million equestrian center and luxury resort.
 They hold regular events, bringing horse lovers and riders from across the country and the world.
-A luxury resort and spa is slated to open on the site in 2018.

 Tryon International Equestrian Center

 Hendersonville is located in Henderson County.
+There are ample horse farms for sale near Hendersonville, NC.
 Drive anywhere and you will notice the hillsides dotted with horse farms, hundreds of acres of equestrian land, as well as upscale homes and barns on large parcels.
 Many feed and supply stores are close by for your trip into town, as well as the small-town charm of communities like Flat Rock and Hendersonville.
 If you want postcard-ready land and a welcoming community of horse lovers, Henderson County is the place.